 Treatment with craniosacral therapy

-A trained cranial osteopath or craniosacral therapist can detect small changes of pressure in the head and many points on the body.
-By limiting the pressure change in one area they allow the body to re-direct the fluid to areas of apparent blockage.
+By limiting the pressure change in one area we allow the body to re-direct the fluid to areas of apparent blockage.
 John Upledger used to refer to energy cysts.
 Imagine being hit by an object.
-The energy from the impact lodges itself somewhere else in your body, sometimes on the opposite side to the impact.
-“The problem is where the pain isn’t”.
+The energy from the impact lodges itself somewhere else in your body, sometimes in a different area to the impact.
+Viola Frymann used to quote the saying, “The problem is where the pain isn’t”.